Verifying Pufferfish Privacy in Hidden Markov Models: Geometric Mechanism as Hidden Markov Model

 \subsection{Geometric Mechanism}

-Let us first consider a simple data set with only two data entries.
+Consider a simple data set with only two data entries.
 Each entry denotes whether an individual has a certain disease.
 Given such a data set, we wish to know how many individuals contract the disease in the data set.
 More generally, a \emph{counting} query returns the number of entries satisfying a given predicate in a data set $\od \in \calX^n$.
 The number of individuals contracting the disease in a data set is hence a counting query.
 Note that the difference of counting query results on neighboring data sets is at most $1$.

-It is easy to see how counting queries may reveal sensitive information about individuals.
+Counting queries may reveal sensitive information about individuals.
 For instance, suppose we know John's record is in the data set.
 We immediately infer that John has contracted the disease if the query answer is $2$.
 In order to protect privacy, several mechanisms are designed to answer counting queries.

 \hide{ In fact, probabilistic inference may reveal too much information in this case.
 If the query answer is $1$, we also know that John has $50\%$ of chance to have the disease.
 Since the population has much lower rate of contracting the disease, John's privacy is undoubtedly intruded by our probabilistic inference.